codewithsom/Summer-Internship-2022/Day-9/Assignment/Express Quiz.md

 - **Cost** : Developing and implementing API is costly at times and requires high maintenance and support from developers.
 - **Security issues** : Using API adds another layer of surface which is then prone to attacks, and hence the security risk problem is common in API’s.

+### 7. What is JSON format ?

+`JSON stands for JavaScript Object Notation.
+It is a format for structuring data.
+This format is used by different web applications to communicate with each other.
+It is the replacement of the XML data exchange format.
+It is easy to struct the data compare to XML.
+It supports data structures like arrays and objects and the JSON documents that are rapidly executed on the server.`